 Croydon

 § This page gives an overview of the Croydon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Croydon is a large and economically important borough in South London, known for its modern business district, retail centres, and transport links.
 It is undergoing major redevelopment, with a growing arts scene and cultural quarter.

-The administrative boundary of Croydon can be viewed on OpenStreetMap: District Boundary of Croydon.
+The administrative boundary of Croydon can also be viewed on OpenStreetMap: District Boundary of Croydon.

 Key Facts about Croydon